webosose/website/content/en/docs/tutorials/qml-apps/developing-built-in-qml-apps.md

 ---
-title: Developing QML Apps
+title: Developing Built-in QML Apps
-date: 2018-10-17
+date: 2018-11-14
 weight: 10
 toc: true
 ---

-To create a QML app, you must write the source code and prepare the required configuration files.
+To create a built-in QML app, you must write the source code and prepare the required configuration files.

-For easier understanding, the process to create a QML app is explained using the example of an app named **`com.example.app.qml`** that has the following features:
+For easier understanding, the process to create a built-in QML app is explained using the example of an app named **`com.example.app.qml`** that has the following features:

-- When the app is launched, it displays a "Hello, QML Application" message on the screen.
+- When the app is launched, it displays a "Hello, QML Application!!" message on the screen.
 - When the user clicks on the screen, it calls the `com.webos.service.systemservice/clock/getTime` method.
 "UTC" time on the response is printed on the screen.
-- Prints logs on the `/var/log/messages` file in the following conditions:
+- Prints logs in the following conditions:
     - When it is first launched and relaunched, outputting the `params` value which is passed on the `launch` method of System and Application Manager (SAM)
     - When `windowState` changed.